 - Seek an advance in science or technology

 - Attempt to achieve things that could not be easily worked out by a professional in the field.

 The guidance behind those requirements is both extensive and complex, which leads companies to believe they are not undertaking qualifying activities.
 In actuality, under HMRC’s definition, many have invested significantly in R&D without realising.

 This has resulted in eligible companies not submitting applications, or overlooking numerous qualifying activities when compiling their report, ultimately leading to vast amounts of tax relief being unclaimed.
 Some of the more spurious R&D providers will regularly under or overclaim costs for their clients.

 The easy way to think about R&D:

-When people think of R&D, images of pharmaceutical companies developing cutting edge medicines, or engineering firms building highly advanced rockets, spring to mind.
-But HMRC’s definition of R&D is much broader than most realise.
+When people think of R&D, images of pharmaceutical companies developing cutting edge medicines, or engineering firms building highly complex machines, spring to mind.
+However, HMRC’s definition of R&D is much broader than most realise.

-Put simply, if you’re trying to overcome a problem that you’re not sure how to solve, you may be doing R&D in the eyes of HMRC.
+Put simply, if you’re using technology to overcome a problem that you’re not sure how to solve, you may be fulfilling HMRC’s definition of R&D.

-If you’re making a process faster or more efficient, integrating proprietary hardware or software to improve its functionality, attempting to make an existing product in a more cost efficient or environmentally friendly manner, or of course, developing an entirely new product/process, you will likely be eligible to recover the associated costs.
+If you’re making a process faster or more efficient, integrating proprietary hardware or software to improve (or develop new) functionality, attempting to make an existing product in a more cost efficient or environmentally friendly manner, or of course, developing an entirely new product, process or service, you will likely be eligible to recover the associated costs.